 Updated Jan 3rd, 2022.

-In our previous article, we talked about how does znx works.
+In our previous article, we talked about how znx works.
 If you haven’t, go and check it out.
-Right, so with that out of the way, let’s get to the nitty-gritty of this article.
-Ever since the release of znx, we had many ask us how they install Nitrux using znx, and the official answer is by executing znx init and znx deploy, as we mention in the Compendium and the FAQ.
+With that out of the way, let’s get to the nitty-gritty of this article.
+Since the release of znx, many have asked us how they install Nitrux using znx, and the official answer is by executing znx init and znx deploy, as we mention in the Compendium and the FAQ.

-But what happens when there’s only a single device?.
-It would mean deleting all your files, and that is, of course, not desirable to do.
-However, you can use our ISO files and keep your existing system installation (and user data) intact!.
+But what happens when there’s only a single device?
+It would mean deleting all your files, which is, of course, not desirable.
+However, you can use our ISO files and keep your existing system installation (and user data) intact!

-Today we’re going to check out how to integrate a znx compatible ISO image into an existing installation of a Linux distribution.
-For this example, I’m going to use Xubuntu 20.04.03, albeit none of what we’ll do is specific to XFCE (or Ubuntu, for that matter).
+Today we will check out how to integrate a znx-compatible ISO image into an existing installation of a Linux distribution.
+For this example, I will use Xubuntu 20.04.03, albeit none of what we’ll do is specific to XFCE (or Ubuntu, for that matter).

 What does “Integration” mean?